Node Interaction in Diagram Component

 }

-You can download a complete working sample from GitHub
+A complete working sample can be downloaded from GitHub

-Dragging Node at Runtime in Blazor Diagram
+Dragging a node at runtime in Blazor Diagram

 A node can be resized at runtime by using the Scale method.
 The following code explains how to resize the node by using the scale method.